-28. The simultaneous determination of more than one mycotoxin in human biological fluids presents as a new challenge in mycotoxin biomonitoring.
+Abbreviations: AFM1 - Aflatoxin M1; AFs - Aflatoxins; ALT - Alterneria; CIT -Citrinin; DON - Deoxynivalenol; ENNs - Enniatins; FBs - Fumonisins; FUS-X -Fusarenon-X; NEO - Neosolaniol; NIV - Nivalenol; OTA - Ochratoxin A; T2 -T2 toxin; ZEN - Zearelonone.
+32. The simultaneous determination of more than one mycotoxin in human biological fluids presents a new challenge in mycotoxin biomonitoring.
 There are several constraints; in an analytical context, there is a lack of method standardisation and the unavailability of commercial reference standards (especially glucuronides).
-Their use in exposure assessments may be premature and cannot be fully exploited since there is a lack of: knowledge of effects of different combinations on the bioavailability of each individual component, the excretion rate, and a consensus of a validated biomarker to be used in context to a multi-mycotoxin analysis.
+Their use in exposure assessments may be premature and cannot be fully exploited since there is a lack of: knowledge of effects of different combinations on the bioavailability of each individual component, the excretion rate, and consensus on a validated biomarker to be used in the context of a multi-mycotoxin analysis.

-29. To paraphrase, there is still a lack of harmonisation in the experimental settings (e.g. for the use and validation of analytical methods) and design of biomonitoring studies (e.g. the selection of a candidate biomarker), in the data collection and in the definition of performance of fit for purpose analytical methods.
-These highlighted issues meant it was not possible for Battilani et al., (2020) to exploit the biomonitoring dataset for exposure assessment goals.
-They recommend that international study guidelines should be prepared to support the production of data.
+33. To paraphrase, there is still a lack of harmonisation in the experimental settings (for example, for the use and validation of analytical methods) and design of biomonitoring studies (for example, the selection of a candidate biomarker), in the data collection and in the definition of performance of fit for purpose analytical methods.
+These highlighted issues meant that it was not possible for Battilani et al., (2020) to exploit the biomonitoring dataset for exposure assessment goals.
+They recommend that international study guidelines should be prepared to support the production of data suitable for this purpose.

-30. A human case study was presented to risk assess two mycotoxin mixtures which can occur and co-occur in cereal based food products (DON, FBs and ZEN, and T2/HT-2 toxin, DON and NIV) using the component-based approach (CBA)6 and provisional daily intake modelling methodologies (further detailed in the Exposure assessment section).
+34. A human case study was presented to assess the risk of two mycotoxin mixtures, which can occur and co-occur in cereal based food products (DON, FBs and ZEN, and T2/HT-2 toxin, DON and NIV) using the component-based approach (CBA)5 and provisional daily intake modelling methodologies (further detailed in the Exposure assessment section).
 A problem formulation, exposure assessment, hazard assessment and risk characterisation were completed.
-A Margin of Exposure (MOE)7 value of 100 was chosen as a reference/cut off since the considered mycotoxins were neither genotoxic nor carcinogenic.
-In brief, due to data gaps and limitations a robust risk assessment could not be performed, however, results from the CBA modelling approach calculated MOE values <100 for both mixtures, indicating either the need to refine the risk assessment or a potential health risk.
+A Margin of Exposure (MOE)6 value of 100 was chosen as a reference/cut off since the considered mycotoxins were neither genotoxic nor carcinogenic.
+In brief, due to data gaps and limitations a robust risk assessment could not be performed, however, the CBA modelling approach resulted in MOE values <100 for both mixtures, indicating that there is a potential health risk, which could be addressed by refining the risk assessment.